lnrdll/laravel-wsl/README.md

    * PHP Intelephense
    * PHP IntelliSense

+Another options is to use the [Remote WSL](https://code.visualstudio.com/remote-tutorials/wsl/run-in-wsl) plugin for VSCode.

 ## License

 This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details